fitnesswanderer/data-modeling-using-postgres/README.md

 ### RUNNING ENVIRONMENT
 -Code is written in Jupyter notebooks.

 -Run *python create_tables.py* in terminal.
 This will execute sql_queries.py by creating sparkifydb.

 -Run *python etl.py* in terminal after completing etl.ipynb.

--create_tables.py is python script to execute PostgreSQL queries in python and etl.pyis python script to perform etl pipeline.
+-create_tables.py is python script to execute PostgreSQL queries in python and etl.py is python script to perform etl pipeline.

 -Run test.ipynb, etl.ipynb, or etl.py until you have run create_tables.py at least once to create the sparkifydb database, which these other files connect to.